The Dog Blog

 Allow them some time to decompress – they may want to hide in a corner or a kennel – but then slowly work to bring them out of that.
-For example, with one very trauma affected dog the foster started by just removing the top half of the kennel after some days.
+For example, with one very trauma affected dog, the foster started by just removing the top half of the kennel after some days.
 The dog would not leave the bathroom where the kennel was.
-So then, they slowly moved it from the bathroom and transitioned the bottom half of the kennel to a bed… and slowly moved it into the hallway etc..
-It takes time and allow the dog to decompress but then very slowly challenge it with very tiny steps.
-Be patient
+So they slowly moved it from the bathroom into the hallway, and gradually transitioned the bottom half of the kennel to a bed.
+It takes time and patience to allow the dog to decompress and also very slowly challenge it with tiny steps.
+Be patient!

-If the dog is in a kennel, that is their “safety” A hand reaching into the kennel can be terrifying to them and may result in a bite.
-Rather work to lure the dog to the front of the kennel with a treat.
+If the dog is in a kennel, that is likely their “safe spot.”
+A hand reaching into the kennel can be terrifying to them and may result in a bite.
+Instead of reaching in, begin to encourage the dog to move the front of the kennel with a treat.
 Leave the treat and walk away.
-Let them move forward.
-Don’t do anything other than put another treat after first one is consumed – give the dog time.
+Let the dog move forward in their own time.
+Don’t do anything other than put another treat down, after first one is consumed – again, give the dog time.
 They will likely move back to the corner again.
-Just go slowly over days if needed.
-Pet them only when they can see all of you not just your hand reaching in the kennel.
-Not only is it scary for them as they can go no further and are trapped in the back of the kennel but you cannot see them very well and may get bit.
-Avoid the bite wherever possible
+Go slowly, they may need several days.
+Pet them only when they can see all of you, not just your hand reaching into the kennel.
+Not only is that scary for them, as they can go no further and are trapped in the back of the kennel, but you cannot see them very well and may get bit.
+Avoid the bite whenever possible

 Monitor food and water intake – don’t panic if they do not eat, pee or poop a lot or at all in the first day or two.
 This is actually quite normal but slowly their body will “come awake” and they will start to resume basic body functions.
 If they do not and you are worried about dehydration, contact your Veterinary Care Professional.
 Your veterinarian is your expert.
 Talk to them to know what is best for your dog.

-Never do house cleaning with implements such as mops, pails, brooms, vacuums, with the dog present if you can avoid it.
-And then when you do use the cleaning implements, go calmly about your business like it is no big deal.
-Do not make it a big deal, do not provide comfort such as saying or poor baby I know you are scared.
-Do not do anything to reinforce that they should be scared.
-Normalcy is important to sending the message that this is no big deal.
+If possible, avoid doing house cleaning with implements such as mops, pails, brooms, vacuums, with the dog present.
+When you do use cleaning implements, go calmly about your business like it is no big deal.
+Do not make it a big deal, do not provide comfort, like saying, "Oh, poor baby!
+I know you are scared."
+Do not do anything to reinforce the idea that they should be scared.
+Normalcy is important in sending the message that this is no big deal.

 House training and pee pad training may take a long time, longer than it might for another dog and occasional “fear pees” can happen quite randomly when the dog has something that triggers their fear – it can happen for years.
-If you want a perfect 100 percent never an accident dog in a month – the trauma affected companion animal is not right for you.
-They need forgiveness for accidents and support to move past these accidents by making them non-issues.
+If you want a perfect, 100% , never-an-accident dog in a month, the trauma affected companion animal is not right for you.
+They need forgiveness for accidents and support to move past these moments by making them non-issues.
 No big deal, I wipe it up, you be happy.
 That is the message to send the dog.

 Trauma affected dogs often have no idea how to play.
-Any hand play can be scary – are you going to hit them?
-Is your hand a kind hand when it moves fast in hand play?
+Any hand play can be scary – they don't know if you going to hit them.
+Do they know if your hand is a kind hand when it moves fast in hand play?
 And what about those things that squeak and sound really scary?
 Go gentle with toys.
-Even engaging in play with another dog is not something they may even know how to do.
-Time is a must and acceptance that your previously trauma affected dog may never be a playful dog.
-One dog who was not by far amongst ones we would say was most obviously affected, she still is scared at the sight of toys – after 1.5 years.
+Even engaging in play with another dog is not something they may ever know how to do.
+Time is a must, along with acceptance that your trauma affected dog may never be a playful dog.
+One of our dogs, who we would consider more obviously affected, is still scared at the sight of toys – after 1.5 years.
 Another just recently crouched down in a play stance with another dog – for the first time – three years after coming into the home.
-We do not measure successes by “normal” and speed.
-But by little moments over long periods of time.
+We do not measure successes by “normal” and speed, but by little moments over long periods of time.

-Some trauma affected companion animals may need calming interventions such as a thunder jacket, herbal non medicated calming treats or veterinary prescribed medications.
-Engage you veterinarian in the discussion and care plan to help your dog overcome trauma.
-A period of anti-anxiety type medication to help with the first week(s) can be essential for some dogs.
+Some trauma affected companion animals may need calming interventions such as a thunder jacket, herbal non-medicated calming treats, or veterinary prescribed medications.
+Engage your veterinarian in the discussion and care plan to help your dog overcome their trauma.
+A period of anti-anxiety medication to help with the first week(s) can be essential for some dogs.
 Their anxiety and/or depression is real and needs the support of your veterinary professional.
-We cannot emphasize enough that you engage your Veterinarian in the care plan for your dog.
-They have also at their disposal consultation with experts in fields such as trauma in animals and they can help create diets, medication and training recommendations to help you and your pet.
+We cannot emphasize enough that you engage your veterinarian in the care plan for your dog.
+They may also have access to experts in specific fields, such as trauma in animals, and they can recommend diets, medication and training to help you and your pet.

-Wake up and sleep cycles may not be the same as yours.
-In fact, it is likely they will wake with first light or even before.
+Wake and sleep cycles may not be the same as yours.
+It is likely they will wake with first light or even before.
 Do not punish them for waking up early.
-Gentle over time process of slowly moving feedings later in the morning, bringing in room darkening curtains, taking them out later at night for their “last pee/walk of the evening” all will help.
-Routine is not something they know or may have known very different from what your routine is.
-It will take time to amend and establish routine.
+A gentle process of slowly moving feedings later to in the morning, using room-darkening curtains, taking them out later at night for their “last pee/walk of the evening” are all things that will help.
+Routine is not something they know, or they may have known something very different from what your routine is.
+It will take time to amend and establish their new schedule.
 Routine will come slowly with trust and companionship.
 In the meantime, be prepared for 5:00 a.m. wake ups and “pee breaks” with your companion animal.
 All in good time….